 Over 10 weeks and 20 sessions, the program teaches students prevention strategies for bullying, such as identifying feelings, recognizing signs of physiological arousal that can lead to aggressive behavior, using strategies to stay calm, interpreting others’ intentions accurately, developing stronger empathy and perspective-taking skills, and understanding the steps one can take to be a positive bystander.

 PRAISE uses detective analogies to teach social cognitive strategies for paying better attention to one’s own arousal signs, others’ behavior, and the social environment.
-These strategies are depicted and practiced through teaching modalities such as culturally-specific cartoons, videotapes, and role plays.
+These strategies are depicted and practiced through teaching modalities such as culturally-specific cartoons, videos, and role plays.

 Examples of detective strategies as depicted through cartoons.
 At left: CIA – A strategy used to encourage youth to stay calm instead of quickly reacting; At right: FBI – A strategy employed to notice others’ Face and Body, and Information in the environment, to determine intent.